jballantine/capstone/README.md

 My linting stage contains two jobs: linting the docker file using hadolint and linting the html using tidy.
 A successful linting job is shown [here](screenshots/lintingSuccess.jpg).
 A failed linting job is shown [here](screenshots/lintingFailure.jpg) and can be triggered by adding some erroneous syntax to the docker file or html file.

-### Stage 2 - Build Blue Image

-This is done by calling my [run_docker.sh](scripts/run_docker.sh) script from the blue folder with the tag name as the argument.

-### Stage 3 - Build Green Image
+### Stage 2 & 3 - Build Blue/Green Image

-This is done by calling my [run_docker.sh](scripts/run_docker.sh) script from the green folder with the tag name as the argument.
+This is done by calling the [run_docker.sh](scripts/run_docker.sh) script from the blue/green folder with the tag name as the argument.

-### Stage 4 - Push Blue Image
+### Stage 4 & 5 - Push Blue/Green Image

-This is done by calling my [upload_docker.sh](scripts/upload_docker.sh) script from the blue folder with the tag name, docker username and docker password respectively as the 3 arguments.
+This is done by calling the [upload_docker.sh](scripts/upload_docker.sh) script from the blue/green folder with the tag name, docker username and docker password respectively as the 3 arguments.
 Proof of a successful upload to the docker hub is shown [here](screenshots/dockerUpload.jpg).
-Also note that for this stage relies on docker [credential configuration](screenshots/jenkinsCreds.jpg) within jenkins.

-### Stage 5 - Push Green Image

-This is done by calling my [upload_docker.sh](scripts/upload_docker.sh) script from the green folder with the tag name, docker username and docker password respectively as the 3 arguments.
-Proof of a successful upload to the docker hub is shown [here](screenshots/dockerUpload.jpg).
-Also note that for this stage relies on docker [credential configuration](screenshots/jenkinsCreds.jpg) within jenkins.
+Also note that for these stages rely on docker [credential configuration](screenshots/jenkinsCreds.jpg) within jenkins.

 ### Stage 6 - Create Cluster